IaC security scanning tools, features and use cases Top 8 configuration management tools in DevOps

 Controlling configuration and asset management

 Services and systems configuration items have owners.
-This helps to enforce the RACI model, which stipulates that every key item has a person or group that is responsible, accountable, consulted and informed.
-Doing so ensures that the appropriate people know what's going on and are involved in the change management process when it pertains to items under their ownership.
-These people are able to approve or deny the changes.
+This enforces the RACI model, which stipulates that every key item has a person or group that is responsible, accountable, consulted and informed.
+Doing so ensures the appropriate people know what's going on and are involved in the change management process when it pertains to items under their ownership.
+These people can approve or deny the changes.

-As an example, a newly implemented disaster recovery service can be broken down into several components involving tangible items, such as the switches and network links, as well as the actual service itself.
+As an example, a newly implemented disaster recovery service has several components involving tangible items, such as the switches and network links, as well as the service.
 The virtual machines get asset management entries and properties.
-The system as a whole, as well as its dependencies, are all configuration items.
-Assets can be configuration items, remember.
+The whole system and its dependencies are configuration items.
+Assets can be configuration items.

 With these configurations properly mapped, later system upgrades are less complicated.
 The IT team knows that all the dependencies are included as part of the change.
 As part of an upgrade, the change order will include all the configuration items and approvals.